 About SOS Children

-- We prevent children ending up alone, abandoned or in institutions through our community programmes which support families in need.
+- We prevent children from ending up alone or abandoned by supporting families in need.

-- When children can no longer live with their family, we provide long-term care and a supportive family environment in an SOS Children's Village.
+- If a child can no longer live with their family, we provide long-term family care in an SOS Children's Village.

 - We provide quality education and healthcare in these communities.